 Too often, we associate a leader with a particular job or organizational title.
 The manager is the leader, surely, or someone up in the C-suite.

-But people have a natural way of ferreting out who the real leader is, and turning to them no matter what the title is, and that’s exactly what happened in the case of David (which, by the way, is a true story I heard from a friend).
+But people have a natural way of ferreting out who the real leader is, and turning to them no matter what the title is, and that’s exactly what happened in the case of David (which, by the way, is a true story).